However long the night, the dawn will break.

 My name is Makinie.
 I identify as Black and Afro-Caribbean American.

-I am a Licensed Marriage and Family Therapist (LMFT) who has been working in mental health for 9 years.
+I am a Licensed Marriage and Family Therapist (LMFT) who has been working in mental health for a decade.

-I also have a part-time private practice serving individuals, and specialize in processing racial trauma, navigating the workplace as BIPOC, relationship dynamics, family life cycles, anxiety, and depression.
+I decided to expand this part-time private practice to full time starting 1/2022, serving individuals, and specialize in processing racial trauma, navigating the workplace as Black people, Indigenous people and People of color, relationship dynamics, family life cycles, anxiety, and depression.

 In my work, I am intentional about interrupting and dismantling the racist aspects of the mental health system.
-Part of that is through making space that feels safe for BIPOC, and teaching self-advocacy to help them navigate various systems (healthcare, mental health, social services, etc).
-The other part of my work is calling out and educating supervisors, requesting re-evaluations based on implicit bias in chart notes, and recently I provided an agency-wide training.
+Part of that is through making space that feels safe for Black people, Indigenous people and People of color, and teaching self-advocacy to help them navigate various systems (healthcare, mental health, social services, etc).
+The other part of my work is calling out and educating supervisors, requesting re-evaluations based on implicit bias in chart notes, and providing trainings on Afro-Spirituality, Racial Trauma and Caregiver Fatigue.

-My private practice was created out of the need to feel more grounded in holistic counseling as well as my continued dedication to systemic change to our current mental health system.
+I created my private practice in 2017 out of the need to feel more grounded in holistic counseling as well as my continued dedication to systemic change to our current mental health system.

 I am very passionate about helping people feel attuned to their inner-most needs, in order to approach their loved ones more open, with compassion, a sense of self-confidence and self-worth.